dougwebb/SharpMVC.JS/README.md

 This is primarily accomplished by performing most DOM modifications server-side using Razor Partial templates, using a standard API for making the requests, a standard response format, and default behaviors for managing the responses including error-handling.

+This is not a toolset for producing a full SPA design; rather it's for a Hybrid-SPA design, where pages are loaded in a traditional manner but contain interactive elements that load additional content.
+You're not going to develop a game this way, but you can compress a traditional "Load form, validate, submit, server-side validate, resubmit, show result" set of pages into a single page load and AJAX-based interaction with the server.

 ## Hello World Example

 In your container page markup include an element which will wrap dynamically-loaded content.
 Provide a way for Javascript to select the element, and a data attribute that specifies